peterdesmet/peterdesmet.github.io/_posts/2013-09-17-gbif-data-license.md

 title: What data license should GBIF use?
 description: From free and open access to biodiversity data to open biodiversity data.
 background:
-author: Peter Desmet
+tags: [open data, GBIF]
-categories: [open data, GBIF]
+toc: false
 ---

 On August 5, the Global Biodiversity Information Facility ([GBIF](http://www.gbif.org)) released a consultation document[^1] asking feedback regarding applying a machine readable license to all GBIF-mediated data.
 I am very happy GBIF is finally addressing this issue.
 The big question is of course: what license(s)?